Dr David Rundle

 David works on improving the performance and functionality of the fast radiative transfer model, RTTOV.

 David is currently working on improving the performance and accuracy of the RTTOV fast radiative transfer model on the Met Office supercomputer.
 Due to the large volume of data produced by satellite instruments, it is necessary to use a so-called 'fast model' to process as much as possible in as little time as possible.
-By improving the performance of the fast model, David's work directly impacts weather forecasting by increasing the number of satellite observations that can be assimilated into the Met Office's NWP models.
+By improving the performance of the fast model, David's work directly impacts weather forecasting by increasing the number of satellite observations that can be assimilated into the Met Office Numerical Weather Prediction models.

 David also works closely with the Met Office Observation Based Research group to extend the Principal Component (PC) functionality within RTTOV to include use over land and in cloudy conditions.